19 May Recap: NRC Live — De Fintech-Realiteit

 Will Amsterdam become the next biggest fintech capital in Europe?

 Although none of the panellists believed that Amsterdam could take over from London in terms of scale and venture capital investments, the strength and usability of solutions brought forward from the Dutch Capital can certainly compete with their international colleagues.
 Don mentioned that the successful deployment of solutions was particularly strong in Amsterdam, with high levels of adoption.

-On this issue, Cora van Nieuwenhuizen suggested the importance of people actually using the new solutions, to get to know them better and being more comfortable with where the financial industry is moving.
-Continuing on about the use of crypto currencies and the trust the participants in this event had in for example bitcoin, she asked how many individuals had actually purchased a crypto currency like bitcoin.
-With slightly under 200 people attending, only a few hands went up.
+On this issue, Cora van Nieuwenhuizen suggested the importance of people actually using the new solutions, geting to know them better and becoming more comfortable with where the financial industry is moving.
+Continuing on about the use of crypto currencies and the trust the participants in this event had in (for example) Bitcoin, she asked how many individuals had actually purchased a crypto currency like Bitcoin.
+Even though there were slightly under 200 people attending, only a few hands went up.
 Clearly, in the case of widespread adoption, much work still has to be done.

 The 2017 Fintech Impact Award

 The award is an initiative by NRC Live to stimulate innovation in the financial services industry and challenge current industry innovators.
 During the conference, awards were handed out by the public and a jury of finance professionals.

 This years’ finalists were mobile insurer InsureApp, online lending solutions provider Milestone, core banking solutions provider Ohpen, challenger bank Bunq, Torch, which seeks to make real estate transactions more transparent using blockchain, procurement platform for insurers Openclaims, personal finance app Budgently and mortgage app Dynamic Credit.